tbensky/PiNN_Projectile/readme.md

     * $v_{y0}$ = 28.19
 * With a drag cofficient $C=0.01$

-When numerically integrated, the results are found [here](https://github.com/tbensky/PiNN_Projectile/blob/main/System/trajectory.csv).
-The $x$ and $y$ positions are graphed here:
+The results of a numerical integration are [here](https://github.com/tbensky/PiNN_Projectile/blob/main/System/trajectory.csv).
+The $x$ and $y$ positions are plotted:

 ![Figure 1](https://github.com/tbensky/PiNN_Projectile/blob/main/System/trajectory.jpg?)